- Which laws require employers to give family leave?

 It is also common for an employee to become OFLA eligible after 180 days but still not be FMLA eligible until 12 months has passed.
 Any intervening use of OFLA leave will keep the FMLA entitlement intact pending FMLA eligibility.
 Less commonly, an employee may be FMLA eligible but not OFLA eligible (except for parental leave which doesn’t require a minimum number of hours worked) if the employee has worked an average of less than 25 hours per week in the 180 days before taking leave.
 In which case, leave would count against FMLA but not OFLA.

 - Are both parents entitled to a full 12 weeks of parental leave?

 Yes, under OFLA, but not under FMLA if the parents are married.
 OFLA employers are not required to allow both parents to take parental leave at the same time, but each can take the full 12 weeks.
-OFLA states that family members working for the same employer may not take family leave at the same time unless one of the employees is suffering from a serious health condition, the child is suffering from a serious health condition, or the employer allows the taking of concurrent leave.
+OFLA states that family members working for the same employer may not take family leave at the same time unless one or both of the employees is suffering from a serious health condition, the child is suffering from a serious health condition, or the employer allows the taking of concurrent leave.

 Example: XYZ Corporation employs both the mother and father of a newborn child.
 Although parental leave can be taken any time within a year of birth, both parents would prefer to take parental leave during the 12 weeks immediately following the birth.
 The employer can require the parents to take leave consecutively instead of concurrently.